Chapter 1 : Year 1: The First Day

 "You... you want to thank me?"
 Harry finally said.

-He pushed the corners of his mouth up into some kind of encouraging smile before he turned and walked away.
-Professor McGonnagall walked over to Harry.
+They let go of each other, and he pushed the corners of his mouth up into some kind of encouraging smile before he turned and walked away, tears still streaming down his hollow cheeks.
+As he left Harry's now blurry visual field, Professor McGonnagall stepped into it.

 "Is there anything you want to say?" she asked.
 "To everyone in here."